home > web hosts > freehostia

 It is easy to add an email form to a website that you're hosting on Freehostia.
 You have the option of adding the form with an external HTML editor and then uploading the file via FTP or using Freehostia's built-in File Manager.
 The tutorial for adding an email form using their File Manager is outlined below.

-You can see here a sample form hosted on Freehostia.
+You can see here an example form hosted on Freehostia.

 To get started, create your email form HTML code using a free service like myContactForm.com.
-You can read our full tutorial for creating form HTML here.
+We have created a tutorial for using myContactForm, here.

 2. Open a Web Browser and go to Freehosita.com